DexterHuang/Arclight-City/update-log.md

 **If you find an exploit please do not spread it to others and directly email the details to the developer at [ching.huang.dexter@gmail.com](mailto:ching.huang.dexter@gmail.com)**

+### 0.0.54

+-  Added social and chirp button at stronghold lobby, so you can communicate with your gang and chat in lobby
+-  Added password reset at login screen for email logins

 ### 0.0.53

 -  Gang tasks instant complete now uses Netcoin instead of Universal Dollars, this is to prevent abuser from abusing the system and cause unfairness in gang competition